“Leadership in a New Era” is the theme as Ferris State University sets up for the 2011 Dr. Martin Luther King Jr. Celebration.

 “The Office of Multicultural Student Services strives to continue to make relevant the work of Dr. Martin Luther King Jr. through this annual celebration,” Wade said.
 “Each year serves as a new opportunity to reach all individuals who are a part of our University community.”

-Event sponsors include OMSS, Office of the President, Entertainment Unlimited, vice president for Administration and Finance, vice president for Advancement and Marketing, Office of Diversity and Inclusion, Political Engagement Project, Office of Equal Opportunity and Governmental Relations and General Counsel, College of Arts and Sciences, Michigan College of Optometry, College of Pharmacy, Dean of Student Life, Social Sciences Department, University College, College of Professional and Technological Studies, College of Allied Health Sciences, College of Education and Human Services, College of Engineering Technology, College of Business, and 2011 MLK Celebration Planning Committee.
+Event sponsors include OMSS, Office of the President, Entertainment Unlimited, vice president for Administration and Finance, vice president for Advancement and Marketing, Office of Diversity and Inclusion, Political Engagement Project, Office of Equal Opportunity and Governmental Relations and General Counsel, College of Arts, Sciences and Education, Michigan College of Optometry, College of Pharmacy, Dean of Student Life, Social Sciences Department, University College, College of Professional and Technological Studies, College of Allied Health Sciences, College of Education and Human Services, College of Engineering Technology, College of Business, and 2011 MLK Celebration Planning Committee.

 “The MLK Celebration is one of my favorite weeks on campus.
 It’s something I have gone to or been involved with since my freshman year,” said Morgan Toms, president of Student Government at Ferris, also an event sponsor.
 “It seems that almost every office on campus contributes in some way and (Registered Student Organizations) from all different backgrounds participate in and attend the events.